-Leapfrog Hospital Safety Grades (formerly known as Hospital Safety Scores) are assigned to more than 2,600 general acute-care hospitals across the nation twice annually.
-The Safety Grade is becoming the gold standard measure of patient safety, cited in MSNBC, The New York Times, and AARP The Magazine.
+Leapfrog Hospital Safety Grades (formerly known as Hospital Safety Scores) are assigned to nearly 3,000 general acute-care hospitals across the nation twice annually.
+The Safety Grade is the gold standard measure of patient safety, cited in MSNBC, The New York Times, and AARP The Magazine.

-Leapfrog works under the guidance of the seven-member Blue Ribbon Expert Panel to select appropriate measures and develop a scoring methodology.
+Leapfrog works under the guidance of an Expert Panel to select appropriate measures and develop a scoring methodology.
 The Expert Panel is made up of patient safety experts from across the country:

 - Arnold Milstein, M.D., M.P.H., Stanford University

 - Peter Pronovost, M.D., Ph.D., F.C.C.M., University Hospitals